-The sub-fund does not invest in environmentally sustainable economic activities within the meaning of the European Union Taxonomy.
-The percentage invested in environmentally sustainable economic activities within the meaning of the European Union Taxonomy is 0% at all times.
+The minimum percentage invested in environmentally sustainable economic activities within the meaning of the European Union Taxonomy is 0%.

-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy3?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy12?

-Yes: es: [specify below, and details in the graphs of the box
+Yes:

 In fossil gas In nuclear energy

-No
+× No

-3 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
+12 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or lowcarbon fuels by the end of 2035.
+To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.

+Enabling

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
+activities directly enable other activities to make a substantial contribution to an environmental objective.